panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 `current` property is the workhorse of the reference.
 Read `value = reference.current` property to access the reference value, as well update the property `reference.current = newValue` to set a new value to the reference.

-There are 2 big rules to remember about the behavior of `useRef()` references:
+There are 2 main rules to remember about the behavior of `useRef()` references:

 A) Between component re-renderings the value of the reference (`value = reference.current`) *stays the same*;